Old Jaffa (Yafo) guide starts with a map, history, mythology, oranges… And then we tour St. Peter’s Church, port, the clock tower… Let’s begin!

 The Mysterious Room is an archeological site and private museum that showcases the assortment of artifacts we have found there, including seventeen coins from the Roman and Byzantine periods, arrowheads, a signed amphora handle from the Hellenistic period, a ballista ball, a Maltese cross, a collection of animal teeth, twenty Ottoman smoking pipes, and more.

 The museum is an integral part of the Adina Plastelina gallery in Jaffa’s old city.
 We invite you to come and visit the museum and the gallery (free of charge).

 The museum consists of one room, and suitable for a lovely shortstop.

 Food In Jaffa

 From the promenade, we went towards the Clock Tower.
 Not far from the Clock Tower you can find Abulafia bakery (I wrote about it in Jaffa Flea Market post).
-And we got.
+And we got this thing.
 Not sure there is a name, but it is round bread with a variety of toppings (20 NIS each).

 I have elaborated on food in Jaffa in Jaffa Flea Market post.
 Check it out.

 And no tour to Jaffa would be complete without The Clock Tower: